 So, here’s what I do with samphire now.
 I blanch what I’ve picked in boiling (NOT salted) water for 30 seconds, then store it in the fridge.
 I add it in small amounts to salads and vegetables where a little bit of salt and a little bit of crunch will enhance the other ingredients.
 I quick-pickle it in small batches to serve as a condiment.
 The quick-pickling (a mix of half water, half vinegar) keeps the samphire from going soggy and lets it maintain its bright green color for about an hour.
 After that, it turns a duller more pickle-y green, but it’s still far tastier and more attractive than actually pickling the samphire.
 The other nice thing about this recipe is that you can use the pink peppercorn pickling solution with fresh cucumbers or any other blanched vegetable.
 So if you don’t happen to live near a samphire marsh and you don’t happen to visit said marsh at just the right time for picking samphire, you can still use it.

 ¾ cup clear vinegar, such as cider, sherry, white wine, or champagne

 Cook the samphire in a medium pot of boiling water 30 seconds.
 Drain, and shock (cool) in a bowl of ice water.
 Drain again, and transfer to a small bowl.

 Add the remaining ingredients, cover, and refrigerate 15 minutes.
-Serve immediately, or drain and store in the fridge up to 1 week.
+Serve immediately, or and store in the fridge up to 1 week.